 Detailed explanation, empathetic communication, and not rushing patients through procedures all emerged as important components that may guard against patient anxiety.
 Results suggest that distress related to gynecological care could be mitigated by easily modifiable improvements to the environment like increasing the temperature of the exam rooms, opting for less harsh lighting, providing a place to hang or set clothing, and more thoughtful placement of baby pictures.
 Results also suggest that improvements to modesty concerns within the exam room, like larger cloth draping and gowns, may significantly improve the patient experience.

 Digital Object Identifier (DOI)

 Lasslo, Julie, "THE INFLUENCE OF PATIENT-PROVIDER INTERACTION, SELF-CONCEPT, AND THE SOCIO-PHYSICAL ENVIRONMENT ON PELVIC EXAM SEEKING BEHAVIOR, ANXIETY, AND THE HEALTH CARE EXPERIENCE" (2019).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 56.

 Community Health Commons, Health Communication Commons, Public Health Education and Promotion Commons, Women's Health Commons